Crazy From The Heat Notes

 46. Rangra Theatre: I don’t know what to say about this one.
 I just loved that she is dressed so nicely and the John Travolta poster.

 47. Big Bend In The Morning: I hope you can feel the serene quietness of this image as the sun just began to rise.

 48. Cloud at Night: I took this image around 3 o’clock in the morning.
 The cloud looked like a reclining figure to me, and I wondered if I could capture it digitally.
 This again was in my early days of digital photography.

 49. Marathon Motel: The big thrill of the evening was the lighting of the Marathon Motel sign.
 Evan Voyles drove in from Austin to do the repairs.
-Monte and I (same Monte as the one with the lizards around his neck) met over there.
+Monte Schatz and I (same Monte as the one with the lizards around his neck) met over there.
 It was just starting to rain so work ceased.
-So, Monte lays down by the cactus and I open the shutter.
-The light that is lighting the cactus is also lighting him.
-There is a lightning strike on the left and that frightens Monte and so he gets up, and as he gets up the lightning strikes on the right goes off and it’s bright enough to create that ghosting image of Monte.
+Monte had an idea for an image so he lays down by the cactus and I open the shutter.
+The light that is lighting the cactus is also lighting him. suddenly there is a lightning strike on the left and that frightens Monte and so he gets up, and as he gets up the lightning strikes on the right goes off and it’s bright enough to create that ghosting image of Monte.
 I couldn’t have timed it better.
 LUCK!
 We were great collaborators.